How Much Is Single Arch Orthodontic Treatment?

 Orthodontic treatment such as braces or clear aligners has changed the lives of millions of people, giving them straight teeth and improving their overall dental health.

-Single arch treatments are sometimes available for younger people, those with very mild teeth alignment issues on one set of teeth, or patients who have had previous work carried out that requires some small adjustments.
+Many of us have had braces on both the top and bottom arches, but did you know that single-arch orthodontic treatments are also available in certain cases?
+They are sometimes available for younger people, those with very mild teeth alignment issues on one set of teeth, or patients who have had previous work carried out that requires some small adjustments.

 Can I Get Single Arch Braces?